LionelDraghi/ArchiCheck/Doc/README.txt

-File: ArchiChech Readme
+File: START HERE

-About: Archicheck Overview
+About: Archicheck Overview & Quick Start

 Archicheck is a simple tool to describe and enforce architecture/design decision that are not easily checked by languages and compilers.